mchmarny/artomator/EVENTS.md

 ## Container Life-cycle

+These notifications apply to any artifact stored in the GCR or GAR repository, including Helm 3 charts packaged in OCI format ([more info](https://cloud.google.com/artifact-registry/docs/configure-notifications)).

 > This event will fire regardless if you route images to GCR or AR as long as there is a topic name `gcr` in your project

 Start by crating the `gcr` topic: